5 strategies for an effective leadership development plan

 3. Determine who’s best suited for future leadership

-Now that you’ve got some perspective on where the knowledge gaps exist, you’ll want to consider which employees and managers to groom to fill those gaps.
+Now that you’ve got some perspective on where the knowledge gaps exist, you’ll want to consider which employees and managers to groom to fill those leadership gaps.

 First, speak with team members already in leadership positions.
 Take time to learn about their career aspirations.
 What skills and experience will they need to perform at their best now and down the road?

 Next, talk to more junior employees who demonstrate leadership potential.
 That will provide you with an understanding of both groups’ interest and development opportunities.
-Then, you’ll be better equipped to determine what training and on-the-job learning they’ll need.
+Then, you’ll be better equipped to determine what leadership training and on-the-job learning they’ll need.

-4. Deliver the necessary training
+4. Deliver the necessary leadership training

-The formal, rigid approach to leadership development common among large companies isn’t always a good fit for leaner organizations.
+The formal, rigid approach to effective leadership development common among large companies isn’t always a good fit for leaner organizations.
 It’s not practical for most small businesses to have managers out of the office to attend training for days or weeks at a time.

 Equally compelling, neuroscience suggests that people retain more of what they learn when it’s delivered in more frequent, shorter chunks.
 That means six one-hour sessions will likely work better than a single six-hour training.